NSnietol/strive-for-excellence/prompt-engineer/introduction-to-prompt-engineering.md

 - Examples
 - Constraints : defines any limitations that LLM should work within generating the output.

+## Critically evaluating prompts
+- Is the output accurate?
+- Is the output unbiased?
+- Does the output include sufficient information?
+- Is the output relevant to my project or task?
+- Is the output consistent if I use the same prompt multiple times?

 ## Principal parameters
 Employing advanced prompt parameters enables prompt engineers to achieve, among others, several objectives: